Secure coding in PHP Training Course

 Laravel: Middleware Development

-14 HoursThis instructor-led, live training in (online or onsite) is aimed at web developers who wish to build middleware and web services in Laravel.
+14 HoursThis instructor-led, live training (available online or onsite) is targeted at web developers who want to build middleware and web services using Laravel.

-- Use Laravel PHP Aritisan to generate code and components.
+- Utilize Laravel's PHP Artisan tool to generate code and components.

 - Filter and sort results based on URL parameters using RESTful APIs.